rustedivan/tapmap/dotplan.md

 ROAD TO FINAL

+## Instance-based POI rendering
+OK, but let's take a stab at this anyway.
+It would be nice to get everything that's renderable as instances to be so.
+I'll have to take one draw call per POI plane, _or_ bake the fade value into the per-instance uniform, and I think that's actually totally doable – and with a tiny tiny offset (based on the distance from screen center?) it might actually look a lot better.
+So, pretty much all I need to to is to add the marker position and marker size to the instance uniform block, remove the PoiPlane::PoiPlanePrimitive and let buildPlaceMarkers spit out instance uniform buffers. buildPlaceMarkers will be called from prepareFrame instead.
+Instead of bucketing POIs into region-based planes, they should be bucketed based on their shape.
+Again - there is no way this is more expensive on memory than building the actual quads into vertex buffers.
+The only thing is the requirement to re-write the per-instance uniforms for thousands of place markers, but it works great for hundreds of thousands of line segments (on device too, I hope...)
+But the uniform buffer fill is just filling an air bubble in the CPU pipeline so far.
+Worked on the first attempt, 2-3 hours' work.
+Amazing.
+Total memory for POIs is ~1MB for the triple-buffer.
+Some more polish needed, but it worked, right off the bat.

+Now, this all puts some contrast on how many drawcalls are needed to draw the actual _map_.
+Now that I can blast out the borders and POIs in around 5 drawcalls, the ~200 drawcalls for the regions is... well.
+Well, I'll have to benchmark that on an actual device.

 # Rendering brief, step 2
  There are some effects I want to spice up the presentation.
 I'm a little stuck at how to lookup the color for a region at runtime, since the base color isn't always static.
 Specifically, provinces have different colors when visited and unvisited.
 I can definitely route around that, and ~100 O(1) dictionary lookups per frame isn't going to make a difference, but it's _wrong_.
 To help guide the stylesheet lookup design, let's take a look at those extra effects.